-To help you out, we've compiled the below list of the top products you need in your winter car kit – both to keep your car in good condition and to keep you safe while winter driving.
+To help you out, we've compiled the below list of the top products you need in a winter survival kit for a car - both to keep your car in good condition and to keep you safe while winter driving.

 The winter cocktail of rain, sleet, snow and general traffic grime can play havoc with your windscreen, and often requires a different kind of screenwash to the one you use in the summer to get rid of bugs.

-A lot of specialist winter screenwash products come in concentrated form, but Prestone offer a ready-to-use formula which can work all the way down to -23 degrees Celsius (Prestone, £11.89).
+A lot of specialist winter screenwash products come in concentrated form, but Prestone offer a ready-to-use formula which can work all the way down to -23 degrees Celsius (Prestone, £7.99).

-Car Plans' Winter Essentials Gift Pack comes with 300ml of de-icer as well as a 500ml bottle of screenwash and a free ice scraper (Car Plan, £7.52).
+Car Plans' Winter Essentials Gift Pack comes with 300ml of de-icer as well as a 500ml bottle of screenwash and a free ice scraper (Car Plan, £5.01).

 Car battery charger

-Another option is to buy a car battery charger, which you can use to give the battery a quick top up to get the engine up and running.
+Another option is to buy a car battery charger, which you can use to give the battery a quick top-up to get the engine up and running.

-The AA Battery Charger & Maintainer is a popular choice (AA, £26.98)
+The AA Battery Charger & Maintainer is a popular choice (AA, £24.29)

-The low sun in winter can cause serious visibility problems, as can the glare from wet roads and snow, so make sure you always have a pair of sunglasses to hand when you're driving.
+The low sun in winter can cause serious visibility problems, as can the glare from wet roads and snow - so make sure you always have a pair of sunglasses to hand when you're driving.

 Sunglasses with polarised lenses are the best for driving, as these provide sharpened detail and less glare.
-Like everyday sunglasses, some can be very expensive - but as you'll only be using them sparingly when you drive we recommend the Duco polarised sunglasses (Duco, £15), which get the job done without costing a small fortune.
+Like everyday sunglasses, some can be very expensive - but as you'll only be using them sparingly when you drive we recommend the Duco polarised sunglasses (Duco, £22), which get the job done without costing a small fortune.